Why Some Lyme Borreliosis Patients Are Not Receiving Treatment

-The study, by Roaldsnes and colleagues, describes 110 patients with muscular and joint pain, fatigue, memory and concentration impairments, who were assessed for possible Lyme neuroborreliosis.
+A study by Roaldsnes and colleagues evaluated 110 patients with muscular and joint pain, fatigue, memory, and concentration impairments who were assessed for possible Lyme neuroborreliosis.

-Patients should be treated, Bjark argues.
-“If they are left untreated, it is impossible to know whether these are patients who would profit from standard, targeted antibiotic therapy.”
+“If they are left untreated, it is impossible to know whether these are patients who would benefit from targeted antibiotic therapy,” he writes.

-“Based on my long experience with a large number of Lyme borreliosis cases, I believe that each patient must be assessed individually,” Bjark writes.
-“By failing to do this, we do many patients an injustice.”
+“Based on my long experience with a large number of Lyme borreliosis cases, I believe that each patient must be assessed individually,” Bjark concludes.

 Related Articles: